StefanAustin/AzureMentoring/course104/2_the_Azure_CLI.md

 These labs are about the Azure CLI.
 This is a command line tool.
 If you pick Linux, Microsoft learn shows you the command for a Debian / Ubuntu based Linux.
 If you use a different type, you have to google.
 I use OpenSuse therefore I have to install it with: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-zypper

-If you have multipe browsers, you can copy the link to a diffrent browser.
+The az login command will open a browser window.
+If you have multipe browsers, you can copy the link approval link to a diffrent browser.

 ## recommendations
 - This is a 4 hour lab, you have a lot of time to play around.